mahadnav/FMR-Data-Filteration-and-Visualization/README.md

 7. **Adaptation**: The code and techniques presented in this tutorial can be adapted to your unique data and requirements.

-By following this tutorial, you can effectively enhance your density plots, making them more informative and visually appealing, which is crucial for data analysis and presentation.
+By following the tutorial, you can effectively enhance your density plots, making them more informative and visually appealing, which is crucial for data analysis and presentation.